-Halloween is behind us, which can only mean one thing: it’s officially the holiday season – and with it, the endless parade of food and treats from now through year’s end that, for the majority of Americans, leads to an average of 7 to 10 extra pounds by the time we’re singing Auld Lang Syne.
-This year, why not beat the odds?
-Here are five easy strategies to do just that.
+It’s officially the holiday season – and with it, the endless parade of food and treats from now through year’s end that, historically for a majority of Americans, leads to 7 to 10 extra pounds by the time we’re singing Auld Lang Syne.
+When combined with the restrictions of COVID 19 forcing us indoors and being even more sedentary than usual, it’s a perfect time for some easy strategies to help beat the holiday bulge.

 Strategy: Get Up and Move!

-Although millions of diet books may lead you to think otherwise, it’s scientific fact that increased body fat is inherently the result of excess calories (or units of energy) consumed being stored by the body for future use.
+Although millions of diet books may lead you to think otherwise, it’s scientific fact that increased body fat is inherently the result of excess calories (or units of energy) consumed and then stored by the body for future use.
 So the flip side of the equation – physical activity – needs to be emphasized even more during the holidays, to offset the extra calories you’re taking in.
 With all the activities and responsibilities going on during the season, maintaining a fitness routine can be challenging.
+[Read: Momentum to Move].
 What’s most important is figuring out what works for you and what you can consistently stick to during this busy time.
 It may need to be a shorter routine than you normally do, but every little bit does matter.
-Or, try something new with the kids, friends or family that gets everyone outdoors and moving, like sledding, snowshoeing, a snowball fight, or just a quiet evening walk.
+Or, try something new that gets you outdoors and moving, like sledding, snowshoeing, a snowball fight with the family, or just a quiet evening walk.
 Start a healthy new tradition and keep it going!

 Strategy: Eat Mindfully